monsoonmaelstrom/book2/book2.md

 “No. I’m pretty sure they’re for you.”

 “Did you tell her I was here?”
-I ask, since I don’t think she’d be able to see us from the shop.
+I wonder, since I don’t think she’d be able to see us from the shop.

 “No.”